 How to Dry Filament: PA, TPU, PLA, PVA & PET

-While it may not be obvious to a beginner maker, any seasoned 3D printing hobbyist will know the importance of properly storing and drying filament.
-Truly, the moisture levels in 3D printer filament can make or break a print.
-We’ll take you through why keeping most thermoplastics dry before printing is critical and how to dry filament to ensure a successful print job.
+Wet filament has been the downfall of many 3D printing projects and any seasoned 3D printing hobbyist will know the importance of properly storing and drying filament.
+Truly, the moisture levels in 3D printer filament can make or break a 3D print.
+In this article, we’ll take explain why keeping thermoplastic filaments dry before printing is critical and take you through how to dry filament to ensure a successful print job.

 How to Dry Filament

 Filament drying is an important step in the 3D printing process, as it can significantly improve your chances of achieving a successful print job.
-The good news is that it doesn’t have to be a difficult step: there are a few different options at your disposal for ensuring your filament is free from moisture.
+This is because most thermoplastic filaments are hygroscopic, meaning that they absorb moisture from the air.
+Once that moisture gets trapped in the filament and the filament is used for 3D printing, the water in the plastic will evaporate as it is heated and the vapor can lead to several 3D printing defects.
+The good news is that if your filament is exposed to moisture, it’s relatively straight forward to get it back to an optimal state.
+In fact, there are a few different options at your disposal for ensuring your filament is free from moisture.
 Let’s take a look.

 A filament dryer is a piece of equipment specifically designed to remove any moisture from filament.
 The principle behind it is simple enough: filament dryers hold a spool of filament in an enclosure with controlled heating, which causes the water molecules in the thermoplastic to evaporate evenly.